 Ento provides a variety of common fields to capture staff data, but as each company is different, Objects are your way of customising the information your organisation captures and stores for each staff.

 Object data can be added to Ento directly via Core HR, by staff during an onboard or other workflow, or by bulk upload using a file import.
 The data is then stored in Ento for future reference, and can be used in employee exports, for pre-filling fields in contracts and policy documents, and as filter options in Ento reports and dashboards.

 Before creating any objects, set up a group for them in Core HR > Account Data > Object groups.

 Housing Objects in a group defines how they will display in Ento, including on the ‘Edit Staff’ page of Core HR, where the objects will all show up in a new tab under the Object Group’s name.

-If you would prefer this object group’s data was not visible on the ‘Edit Staff’ page, you can choose to hide an object group from view by unchecking the Visible on edit page checkbox for that object group.
+If you would prefer this object group’s data was not visible on the ‘Edit Staff’ page to any managers, you can choose to hide an object group from view by unchecking the Visible on edit page checkbox for that object group.
 Alternatively, you can define which Object Groups each manager type should be able to see via Manager Permissions, so that some managers can see the group, and others can’t.

 Individual objects are created in Core HR > Account Data > Objects.

 Choose an identifiable name for the object, and a group for it to sit within.

 The ‘Type’ of object you create will either be text, numeric, file or date:

 - Text is a given, and can be in the format of a short text input, long text input or dropdown.